-We teach PSHE (Life Skills) to all children, regardless of their ability.
+We teach PSHE and citizenship to all children, regardless of their ability.
 Our teachers provide learning opportunities matched to the individual needs of children with learning difficulties.
-When teaching PSHE (Life Skills), teachers take into account the targets set for the children in their My Plans, My Plan+ or EHCP, some of which targets may be directly related to PSHE (Life Skills).
+When teaching PSHE and citizenship, teachers take into account the targets set for the children in their My Plans, My Plan+ or EHCP, some of which targets may be directly related to PSHE and citizenship.

 For gifted and talented pupils, teachers will provide additional opportunities to take responsibility, develop leadership skills, think creatively and use their talents for the good of the class or the wider community.